doncandela/mgah/mgah.md

     ```
     #!/bin/bash
-    # app-gpu.sh 1/16/24 D.C
+    # app-gpu.sh 2/5/24 D.C.
-    # Sample one-task sbatch script using a container and a GPU
+    # One-task sbatch script runs an Apptainer container that
+    # uses a GPU.

     #SBATCH -c 6                  # use 6 CPU cores
     #SBATCH -G 1                  # use one GPU